sakethsridhara/sakethsridhara.github.io/_pages/about.md

 I believe that the integration of optimization techniques and machine learning can not only elevate engineering design but also inform engineers and practitioners with invaluable understanding and insights.

 You can find more details about my work by checking the publications and talks tabs, and my contact details on the sidebar.
-You can download a copy of my CV from the CV section.
+I'd love to connect!

 **News**
 ======
+July 24: Presented on material selection and topology optimization at WCCM 2024, Vancouver, Canada.

+May 24: Work on hybrid machine learning and evolutionary approach to material selection and design optimization for eco-friendly structures publish in SAMO

+Jan 24: Interned at Ansys, Austin TX for the Spring 2024 semester.

 Sep 23: Presented a poster at the annual PANTHER workshop, Madison, WI

 Aug 23: Presented at the ASME-IDETC 2023 - Boston, MA